dotnet/docs-maui/docs/user-interface/controls/stepper.md

          Maximum="-180" ... />
 ```

 The `Value` property is always greater than or equal to the `Minimum` value and less than or equal to `Maximum`.
 If `Value` is set to a value outside that range, the value will be coerced to lie within the range, but no exception is raised.
-For example, this code will *not* raise an exception:
+For example, this code won't raise an exception:

 ```csharp
 Stepper stepper = new Stepper